vibe-code-inc/pm-board-experiment/README.md

 ## Acknowledgments

 - Inspired by modern kanban tools like Trello and Jira
-- Built on the shoulders of the amazing React ecosystem
+- Built with an emphasis on clean architecture and maintainable code
-- Designed for developers who value clean code and type safety
+- Designed for developers who value specification-first development and type safety